Book an in person viewing from 6th September

-Nestled just a stone’s throw from the historic City Centre of Canterbury, Connors House provides a warm and welcoming environment for older people looking for a home from home.
+Nestled just a stone’s throw from the historic City Centre of Canterbury, Connors House Residential Care Home provides a warm and welcoming environment for older people looking for a home from home.

-Connors House is split into three wings, supporting residents with lower support needs through to those who have advanced dementia and require 24-hour assistance.
+Connors House Residential Care Home is split into three wings, supporting residents with lower support needs through to those who are living with advanced dementia and require 24-hour assistance.

 What you want to do with your day is your choice at Connors House.
 Our activity coordinator supports residents to create and implement a stimulating calendar of activities and outings that offers something for everyone.

 You could spend the morning baking homemade biscuits, potting plants, or perhaps you’d prefer to join a creative music session.
 During the summer, alfresco tea parties and barbecues are on the cards, as well as outings to nearby places of interest.